What Makes You a Better Athlete?

-It is easy for parents to fall into the trap of wanting fast results for their children, especially when they see, weights, training programs, gadgets and interesting movements being used as allegedly beneficial practices to give their child the upper hand.
+It is easy for parents to fall into the trap of wanting fast results for their children, especially when they see training programs, gadgets and unique movements being used as allegedly beneficial practices to give their child the upper hand.
 Unfortunately, the vast majority of coaches who employ these practices do not understand the time it takes to develop an athlete on and off the field.
-Deadlifting heavy weights, jumping MORE and training to fatigue in the name of “ strength and conditioning" are fast ways to both quick gratification and injury.
+Deadlifting heavy weights, jumping MORE and training to fatigue in the name of “ strength and conditioning" are fast ways to quick gratification and injury.

 Strength and Conditioning vs. Practice